-The first sign of intussusception in an otherwise healthy infant may be sudden, loud crying caused by abdominal pain.
-Infants who have abdominal pain may pull their knees to their chests when they cry.
+The first sign of intussusception in an otherwise healthy infant may be sudden, loud crying caused by belly pain.
+Infants who have belly pain may pull their knees to their chests when they cry.

 The pain of intussusception comes and goes, usually every 15 to 20 minutes at first.
 These painful episodes last longer and happen more often as time passes.

 Not everyone has all of the symptoms.
-Some infants have no obvious pain, and some children don't pass blood or have a lump in the abdomen.
-Some older children have pain but no other symptoms.
+Some infants have no obvious pain.
+Some children don't pass blood or have a lump in the belly.
+And some older children have pain but no other symptoms.

-Because intussusception is rare in adults and symptoms of the disorder often overlap with the symptoms of other disorders, it's more challenging to identify.
-The most common symptom is abdominal pain that comes and goes.
+Intussusception is rare in adults.
+Also, because symptoms of the disorder often overlap with the symptoms of other disorders, it's more challenging to identify.
+The most common symptom is belly pain that comes and goes.
 Nausea and vomiting also may occur.
 People sometimes have symptoms for weeks before seeking medical attention.

 When to see a doctor

 Intussusception requires emergency medical care.
-If you or your child develops the signs or symptoms listed above, seek medical help right away.
+If you or your child develops the symptoms listed above, seek medical help right away.

 Your intestine is shaped like a long tube.
 In intussusception, one part of your intestine — usually the small intestine — slides inside an adjacent part.
 This is sometimes called telescoping because it's similar to the way a collapsible telescope slides together.

-In some cases in adults, the telescoping is caused by an abnormal growth in the intestine, such as a polyp or a tumor (called a lead point).
-The normal wavelike contractions of the intestine grab this lead point and pull it and the lining of the intestine into the bowel ahead of it.
-In most cases, however, no cause can be identified for intussusception.
+In some cases in adults, the telescoping is caused by a growth in the intestine, such as a polyp or a tumor, called a lead point.
+The typical wavelike contractions of the intestine grab this lead point and pull it and the lining of the intestine into the bowel ahead of it.
+In most cases, however, no cause can be found for intussusception.

-In the vast majority of cases of intussusception in children, the cause is unknown.
-Because intussusception seems to occur more often in the fall and winter and because many children with the problem also have flu-like symptoms, some suspect a virus may play a role in the condition.
+In most cases of intussusception in children, the cause is unknown.
+Intussusception seems to occur more often in the fall and winter.
+And because many children with the problem also have flu-like symptoms, some suspect a virus may play a role in the condition.
 Sometimes, a lead point can be identified as the cause of the condition — most frequently the lead point is a pouch in the lining of the small intestine (Meckel's diverticulum).

 In adults, intussusception is usually the result of a medical condition or procedure, including:

-- Weight-loss surgery (gastric bypass) or other surgery on the intestinal tract
+- Weight-loss surgery such as gastric bypass or other surgery on the intestinal tract.

-- Inflammation due to diseases such as Crohn's disease
+- Swelling in the intestines due to diseases such as Crohn's disease.

 Risk factors for intussusception include: